 1. A food business required to register with the Department on an annual basis pursuant to R.I.
 Gen. Laws § 21-27-10;

-2. A pre-school, school, college or university as defined in the Department’s Rules and Regulations Pertaining to Immunization and Communicable Disease Testing in Preschool, School, Colleges or Universities (216-RICR-30-05-3);
+2. A pre-school, school, college or university as defined in the Department’s rules and regulations pertaining to Immunization and Communicable Disease Testing in Preschool, School, Colleges or Universities (Part 30-05-3 of this Title);

 3. A family day care home as defined in R.I.
 Gen. Laws § 23-28.1-5(5);

 4. A place of assembly as specified in R.I.
 Gen. Laws Chapter 23-28.6;